justinleetyler/justinleetyler.github.io/catalog.md

 Enya. -- Watermark. -- Computer data. -- New York, NY: Reprise, 1988. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.67

-Ercegovac, Zorana. -- Minimal level cataloging. -- Computer data (1 file). -- on 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from p.
-1. -- Filename: 3329.pdf. -- IN Journal of the American Society for Information Science. -- (Jun.
+Ercegovac, Zorana. -- Minimal level cataloging. -- Computer data (1 file). -- on 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from p -- DDC -- Filename: 3329.pdf. -- IN Journal of the American Society for Information Science. -- (Jun.
 1998). -- DDC 025.3.
 > There is evidence attesting that most academic library users at the University of Bath are not interested in more than five bibliographic elements (e.g..
 Seal 1983; Stamm 1996). -q
 > others have experimented with their own in-house standards of what minimal-level cataloging should be (e.g., Stanford's Freund, 1990; Northwestem's Homy, 1991; Stamm, 1996; Michigan's Marko & von Wahlde, 1986). -q
 > Core Record Pilot Project -f